Concord (1784 ship): Career

 Concord first appeared in Lloyd's Register (LR) in the volume for 1786.
 (The volume for 1785, if it existed, is not available on line.)

 However, the ship arrival and departure data from Lloyd's List already showed Concord, Dove, master, sailing in 1784.
 On 12 November 1784 she arrived at Cork from London.
 Then she sailed from Cork on 7 May 1785, and arrived back at Gravesend on 15 October 1785, having come from Antigua, via Cork.

 Under new ownership from 1786, Concord commenced her career as a slave ship.

 1st enslaving voyage (1786–1787): Captain Michael Dove sailed from London on 12 September 1786.
 He acquired captives at Bance (or Ben's) Island.
 Concord embarked 260 captives and arrived in March 1787 with 255 captives; she landed 253.
 Concord arrived back at London on 25 May 1787.

 2nd enslaving voyage (1787–1788): Captain Dove sailed from London on 18 July 1787.
 He acquired captives first in the Sierra Leone Estuary and then at Bance Island.
 Concord arrived at Grenada on 18 March 1788.
 The data on the number of captives that embarked and that were landed is contradictory.
 The database on the Trans-Atlantic Slave Trade reports that Concord embarked 231 captives, but landed 298.
 Concord, Smith, master, returned to London on 8 June.

 Lloyd's List in August reported that Concord, Smith, master, had arrived at Jamaica.
 She arrived back at Gravesend on 25 September.

 The Slave Trade Act 1788 (Dolben's Act) limited the number of enslaved people that British slave ships could transport without penalty, based on the ships' tons burthen.
 It was the first British legislation passed to regulate slave shipping.
 At a burthen of 130 tons, the cap would have been 217 captives.
 After the passage of Dolben's Act, masters received a bonus of £100 for a mortality rate of under 2%; the ship's surgeon received £50.
-For a mortality rate between two and three percent, the bonus was halved.
+For a mortality rate between two and three per cent, the bonus was halved.
 There was no bonus if mortality exceeded 3%.